Rashes

 - Eucerin.
 The unscented form of this product contains standard

-emollients such as mineral oil and lanolin, as well as the humectants sorbitol and propylene
+emollients such as mineral oil and lanolin, but also the humectants sorbitol and propylene

 make this lotion more effective than other oil or lanolin based moisturizers.